-In an era that touted PCs and mice, Flash (of Adobe persuasion) was a successful business, which supported Adobe’s goal of helping developers to write cross-platform.
+In an era that touted PCs and mice, Adobe Flash (of Adobe persuasion) was a successful business, which supported Adobe’s goal of helping developers to write cross-platform.
 In current times though, where the deluge of low power devices, touch interfaces, and open web standards are abound, Flash simply falls short.

 It’s not like as if computers and laptops aren’t becoming thinner, lighter, and reliant on power efficiency.
 Seeing as Flash is such a resource hoarder, its decline may have seen another stamp on it recently, with Google’s announcement on it stopping the sales of ad space for Flash-built ads as of June 30th, 2016.
 Google isn’t the only one delivering a death knell to Flash, with Apple reportedly blocking Flash by default across all websites, starting with the next version of its operating system.